 The rich are well-positioned to benefit from the discount tax rate on investment earnings because of their dominance on Wall Street.
-Federal Reserve data indicate that the richest 1 percent hold more than half of all stocks and mutual funds, while the bottom 90 percent of Americans own just 11 percent.
-The disparities in stock ownership are even starker if race is factored in.
+Federal Reserve data indicate that the richest 1 percent hold 53 percent and the richest 10 percent hold nearly 89 percent of all stocks and mutual funds, leaving the bottom 90 percent with only 11 percent.
+Stock ownership disparities are even starker if race is factored in.
 While 61 percent of white families owned at least some stock in 2019, only 34 percent of Black and 24 percent of Latino families did, according to the Federal Reserve.

 America’s richest also exploit estate tax loopholes, shell corporations, trusts, and other sophisticated methods of shielding their accumulated fortunes from taxation.
 This has accelerated the accumulation of wealth — and power — in the hands of a few individuals while entrenching oligarchic dynasties.
 According to Institute for Policy Studies research, America’s 50 wealthiest family dynasties together held $1.2 trillion in assets in 2020.
 By comparison, the bottom half of all U.S. households—an estimated 65 million families — shared a combined total wealth of just twice that, at $2.5 trillion.
 The five wealthiest dynasties (the Walton, Koch, Mars, Lauder, and Cargill-MacMillan families) saw their wealth increase by a median 2,484 percent from 1983 to 2020.